A Bounded Formulation for The School Bus Scheduling Problem: Abstract

 \section{Abstract}

-This paper proposes a new formulation for the school bus scheduling problem (SBSP) which optimizes starting times for schools and associated bus routes to minimize transportation cost.
-Specifically, the problem determines the minimum number of buses required to complete all bus routes under the constraint that routes for the same school must arrive within a set time window before that school starts.
-We present a new integer linear programming (ILP) formulation for this problem which is based on a time-indexed formulation.
-We develop a randomized rounding algorithm based on the linear relaxation of the ILP that yields near-optimal solutions for large-scale problem instances.
+This paper proposes a new formulation for the school bus scheduling problem (SBSP) which optimizes school start times and bus operation times to minimize transportation cost.
+Our goal is to minimize the number of buses to serve all bus routes such that each route arrives in a time window before school starts.
+We present a new time-indexed integer linear programming (ILP) formulation for this problem.
+Based on a strengthened version of the linear relaxation of the ILP, we develop a dependent randomized rounding algorithm that yields near-optimal solutions for large-scale problem instances.
+We also generalize our methodologies to solve a robust version of the SBSP.

 \textbf{Keywords:} school bus scheduling problem; school bus routing problem; time-indexed formulation; randomized rounding algorithm.